-Small things, mostly
+Small things, mostly |||

 To make a little girl smile (Thailand)

-I often meet fellow travellers who ask me how many countries I have travelled to.
+I often meet fellow travelers who ask me how many countries I have travelled to.
+I tell them this once in Bangkok.

-The Korean enclave at Sukhumvit is one of my favourite places.
-Whenever I'm in town, I end up here for a bowl of cold noodles.
+The Korean enclave at Sukhumvit is one of my favorite places.
+Whenever I’m in town, I end up here for a bowl of cold noodles.
 This time I was at a travel agent trying to find a way to Pyongyang.
 Air Koryo, the North Korean airline, has recently started flying to Bangkok.
 The travel agent searches an airport code list but can’t find the Pyongyang airport code.
-I offer, “try FNJ.”
+I offer, Try FNJ.”
 The travel agent, now fully convinced that I am a spy or a nuclear weapons dealer, stops making small talk and starts searching for the flight.

-I excuse myself, walk out to the kid, and call out, “hey Chingu!!”, (chingu = friend).
+I excuse myself, walk out to the kid, and call out, Hey Chingu!!”, (chingu = friend).
 I raise my hands in surrender.
 She turns to look at me, stunned.
 But soon with a loud glee and fierceness of a North Korean secret agent, she empties the water gun at me.

 You can travel half the world.
 But there is no point if you can’t make a little girl smile.